mohanedy/go-router-example-with-type-safe-routes/README.md

   }
 ```

-## Basic Navigation 🗺️
+## Basic Navigation

 Now that we have our router configured, we can start using it to navigate between pages.
-We can use the `GoRouter.of(context)` or the handy `context.pushNamed` method to get the router instance and use it to navigate between pages.
+We can use the [`GoRouter.of(context)`](https://pub.dev/documentation/go_router/latest/topics/Navigation-topic.html) or the handy [`context.pushNamed`](https://pub.dev/documentation/go_router/latest/topics/Navigation-topic.html) method to get the router instance and use it to navigate between pages.

 ```dart
   void onRecipePressed(BuildContext context, Recipe recipe) {